AdobeDocs/experience-platform.en/help/destinations/catalog/adobe/experience-cloud-audiences.md

 # (Beta) [!UICONTROL Experience Cloud Audiences] connection

-This destination allows you to share segments from Experience Platform to various Experience Platform solutions, like Audience Manager, Analytics, Advertising Cloud, Adobe Campaign, Target, or Marketo.
+This destination allows you to share segments from Experience Platform to various Experience Cloud solutions, like Audience Manager, Analytics, Advertising Cloud, Adobe Campaign, Target, or Marketo.

 ![The Experience Cloud Audiences destination, highlighted in the destinations catalog.](/help/destinations/assets/catalog/adobe/experience-cloud-audiences/experience-cloud-audiences-destination-catalog.png)